-"When you see world events unfolding, from the war in Ukraine to the floods in Libya, you know that these will directly impact our clients, whether they are a staff member working on the ground or a retiree waiting for their pension payment.
+"When you see world events unfolding, from the war in Ukraine to the floods in Libya, you know that these will directly impact on our clients, whether they are a staff member working on the ground or a retiree waiting for their pension payment.
 We may be in the back office, but we are very connected to the frontline."
-Chief of the Data Analysis Unit, UNJSPF Emergency Fund: supporting our members when disaster strikes In 1973, the Fund created its Emergency Fund to provide timely financial assistance to retirees and their beneficiaries affected by hardship, such as unexpected medical expenses or natural disasters.
+Chief of the Data Analysis Unit, UNJSPF Emergency Fund: Supporting our members when disaster strikes In 1973, the Fund created its Emergency Fund to provide timely financial assistance to retirees and their beneficiaries affected by hardship, such as unexpected medical expenses or natural disasters.
 The Fund provides one-time special emergency fund payments to a large number of retirees and beneficiaries, whether it's a medical emergency not covered by insurance, or the direct impact of a natural disaster, such as a hurricane or earthquakes.
-Most recently, the Fund helped to offset some of the hardships suffered by retirees and beneficiaries in Sierra Leone, Mexico, Türkiye, Syria, Morocco and Libya.
+Most recently, the Fund helped to offset some of the hardships suffered by our retirees and beneficiaries in Sierra Leone, Mexico, Türkiye, Syria, Morocco and Libya.

-During the COVID-19 pandemic, the Fund provided essential data to the UN's COVID-19 Vaccine Programme about retirees and beneficiaries, and also kept the community informed of vaccination activities on the ground.
+During the COVID-19 pandemic, the Fund provided essential data to the UN's COVID-19 Vaccine Programme about our retiree and beneficiary community, as well as keeping our community informed of vaccination activities on the ground.